 Bath Salts are considered life-threatening due to their chemical composition and effects.
 They are also marketed misleadingly, leading to the deception of many individuals.

-Chemical structure and classification of synthetic cathinones
+Chemical structure and classification of Synthetic Cathinones

 The chemical structure of Synthetic Cathinones can vary, but the purpose of creating this artificial drug is to mimic the effects of methamphetamine, cocaine, and MDMA (Ecstasy).
 However, Bath Salts contain another set of harmful compounds, such as Mephedrone, MDPV, and Methylone.